Skip to main content

 Dr. Timothy Kaiser

-Dr. Timothy Kaiser serves as Director of Instrumental Activities and Assistant Professor of Instrumental Music Education at Oklahoma Baptist University.
+Timothy Kaiser serves as Director of Instrumental Activities and Assistant Professor of Instrumental Music Education at Oklahoma Baptist University.
 In this capacity, he oversees all artistic, educational, and administrative aspects of the Instrumental Studies area, conducts the OBU Symphonic Winds and OBU/Shawnee Community Orchestra, teaches upper-division music education courses, and supervises student teachers.

 Dr. Kaiser’s professional experience encompasses all ensemble types at all levels of instruction.
-He is a popular clinician and adjudicator, and his presentations on curriculum, rehearsal pedagogy, and wind band history have been featured at conferences nationally and internationally.
-Recent research is slated for publication by the International Society for the Research and Promotion of Wind Music and Oxford University Press.
+He maintains an active schedule as a speaker and conductor, with engagements in North and South America, Europe, and Australia.
+His presentations on curriculum and rehearsal pedagogy have been featured at over 20 state music education conferences.
+Recent research is slated for publication by Universal Edition Vienna and Oxford University Press.

 Jerod Impichchaachaaha' Tate